 Mr. Stephen Gitagama (52) holds an MBA and a Bachelor of Commerce (Accounting) from the University of Nairobi and is a Certified Public Accountant of Kenya.
 He is the Group Chief Executive Officer and was appointed to the Board in March 2008.
 He previously worked as a Finance Director with East African Breweries Limited.
-Mr. Gitagama is an executive director and is a director of the Group's Subsidiary Companies and is a member of the Strategy and Investments Committee.
+Mr. Gitagama is an executive director and is a director of the Group's Subsidiary Companies and is a member of the Strategy and Investments and the Editorial Committees.

-Group Chief Executive Officer Mr. Stephen Gitagama
+Group Chief Executive Office Mr. Stephen Gitagama